Used 2

 "Used 2" is a song by American rapper 2 Chainz from his second studio album B.O.A.T.S.
 II: Me Time (2013).
 Produced and co-written by Mannie Fresh, it was released as the second single from the album on September 18, 2013.

 Background

 The song was produced by former Cash Money Records in-house producer Mannie Fresh and features 2 Chainz paying homage to Juvenile's flow on his 1998 song "Back That Azz Up".

 Music video

 The music video for "Used 2" was directed by Marc Klasfeld and filmed on September 26, 2013 in New Orleans, Louisiana.
 Released on October 13, 2013, the video features appearances from Mannie Fresh and, notably, three reunited members of New Orleans hip hop group Hot Boys—Juvenile, Turk and Lil Wayne.
-Hot Boys member B.G. is not featured in the video.
+Hot Boys member B.G. is not featured in the video due to him serving his 11 year sentence at the time.
 In place, 2 Chainz holds up a red T-shirt reading "Free B.G." in the video.